-An open concept kitchen removes the walls that traditionally divide the kitchen from the dining room and living area, creating one continuous great room.
-This layout prioritizes natural flow, visual connection, and shared light across the entire entertaining floor.
-At the estate level, it's the architecture of intentional living, not just a trend.
+An open concept kitchen removes the walls that traditionally divide the kitchen from the dining room and living area.
+It creates one continuous space that prioritizes natural flow, visual connection, and shared light.
+At the estate level, this layout is a deliberate design choice, not just a trend.

-The success of an open concept layout depends on precision: ceiling height, structural load paths, island placement, and the integration of range hood ventilation into architectural elements like shiplap ceilings or exposed steel beams.
-In mountain contemporary builds, ski-in/ski-out properties and large-scale custom homes.
-This layout rewards thoughtful planning with a sense of scale that closed kitchens simply cannot replicate.
+The success of an open concept layout depends on precision, ceiling height, structural load paths, island placement, and how range hood ventilation is worked into elements like shiplap ceilings or exposed steel beams.
+This matters most in mountain contemporary builds, ski-in/ski-out properties, and large-scale custom homes.
+Done well, this layout delivers a sense of scale that closed kitchens simply cannot replicate.

 💡 Pro Tip: In open concept layouts, your range hood becomes a design feature, not a utility box.
 Commission a custom hood that anchors the kitchen zone visually within the larger great room.

-A closed concept kitchen is a self-contained cooking zone separated from other rooms by walls and doors, often French doors or a pass-through panel.
-It contains noise, smoke, and cooking odors within a defined perimeter.
-For estate clients who entertain formally or who employ household staff, this level of separation is a functional asset, not a compromise.
+A closed concept kitchen is a self-contained cooking zone, separated from other rooms by walls and doors, often French doors or a pass-through panel.
+It contains noise, smoke, and cooking odors within a defined space.
+For estate clients who entertain formally or employ household staff, this separation is a functional asset, not a compromise.

-Closed kitchen designs have undergone a sophisticated revival in luxury interiors.
-Galley kitchen configurations within closed footprints optimize prep space and workflow efficiency.
-Purpose-designed storage systems, floor-to-ceiling cabinetry, integrated pantry walls make the enclosed kitchen one of the most functionally dense spaces in a high-end home.
+Closed kitchen designs have seen a strong revival in luxury interiors.
+Galley configurations within a closed footprint make the best use of prep space and workflow.
+Purpose-designed storage systems, floor-to-ceiling cabinetry, and integrated pantry walls turn the enclosed kitchen into one of the most efficient spaces in a high-end home.

-💡 Pro Tip: If your property includes a separate caterer's kitchen or butler's pantry, a closed primary kitchen amplifies the operational logic, not just the aesthetics.
+💡 Pro Tip: If your property includes a separate caterer's kitchen or butler's pantry, a closed primary kitchen makes the whole layout work better — not just look better.

 Open concept kitchen designs consistently command stronger resale premiums in contemporary mountain real estate markets.
-According to the National Association of Realtors, open-layout kitchen remodels rank among the top home improvements for return on investment, particularly in markets where buyers prioritize entertainment-ready spaces.
+The National Association of Realtors ranks open-layout kitchen remodels among the top home improvements for return on investment.
+This is especially true in markets where buyers prioritize entertainment-ready spaces.

 That said, resale value is market-specific.
-In Park City, Deer Valley, and comparable luxury ski destinations, buyers purchasing estate properties with dedicated dining rooms and formal living areas may actually value the definition of a closed kitchen design.
+In Park City, Deer Valley, and comparable luxury ski destinations, buyers of estate properties with dedicated dining rooms and formal living areas may actually prefer a closed kitchen design.

 💡 Pro Tip: Before committing to either layout, have your architect pull comp data on recent sales in your zip code.
 Layout preference shifts significantly between urban, suburban, and mountain luxury buyer pools.